Multiplication operators on the Bloch space of bounded homogeneous domains: Open Questions

 \begin{enumerate} \item If $\psi \in H(D)$ induces a bounded multiplication operator on $\Bloch(D)$, are the upper bounds of Theorem \ref{norm_estimate_bloch} sharp?

 \item If $D$ is not conformally equivalent to the unit ball and $\rho$ is the Bergman distance on $D$, is $\omega(z) = \rho(0,z)$ for each $z \in D$?

 \item If $D$ is a bounded homogeneous domain other than the ball: \begin{enumerate} \item Is $\omega(z) = \omega_0(z)$ for each $z \in D$? \item Is $\sigma_\psi \asymp \sigma_{0,\psi}$ for some $\psi \in H(D)$?
-If so, which functions $\psi$ satisfy this property? \item Is $\displaystyle\lim_{z \to \partial^*D} \omega_0(z) = \infty$? \end{enumerate} \end{enumerate}
+If so, which functions $\psi$ satisfy this property? \item Is $\displaystyle\lim_{z \to \distbd{D}} \omega_0(z) = \infty$? \end{enumerate} \end{enumerate}

 \begin{remark} Theorem \ref{theorem:isometry_characterization} pertains to bounded symmetric domains which do not have $\D$ as a factor, and so it does not apply to the case of the Bloch space on the unit disk.
 However, in \cite{AllenColonna:08}, the authors showed that even in this case the isometric multiplication operators on the Bloch space of $\D$ are precisely those operators whose symbol is a constant function of modulus one.
 This result was known to N. Zorboska, R. Zhao and Z. Cuckovic.
+Furthermore, by Corollary~\ref{constantsymbol}, even in the case of the unit polydisk, the only isometric multiplication operators are those whose symbol is a constant of modulus one.
 Thus we end this paper with the following conjecture. \end{remark}

 \begin{conjecture}Let $D$ be a bounded homogeneous domain.
 Then $M_\psi$ is an isometry on $\Bloch(D)$ or $\Bloch_{0^*}(D)$ if and only if $\psi$ is a constant function of modulus one.\end{conjecture}